Tidnish

-Tidnish is a community in the Canadian province of Nova Scotia, located in Cumberland County.
+Tidnish is an unincorporated community in the Canadian province of Nova Scotia, located in Cumberland County.
 The community has a population of 1,327 and a community center located at 4358 Highway 366, RR#2.
+The name of the area derives from a Mi'kmaq word.

 Community area includes Tidnish River, Tidnish Bridge and Tidnish Cross Roads.

 Tidnish was hit by an F1 tornado on July 18, 1955.